Experimental review on the chiral magnetic effect in relativistic heavy ion collisions: Experimental results and discussion

 An isobar program was conducted at RHIC in 2018 with $^{96}_{44}$Ru+$^{96}_{44}$Ru and $^{96}_{40}$Zr+$^{96}_{40}$Zr collisions at $\snn=200$~GeV~\cite{Skokov:2016yrj}.
 Exquisite control of systematics, alternating the two species on a daily basis, was maintained.
 Blind analysis~\cite{STAR:2019bjg} was performed by multiple independent research groups with different but overlapping interests and observables.
 Unprecedented precision of 0.4\% statistical uncertainty (with approximately $2\times10^9$ good MB events for each isobar species) was achieved with a negligible systematic uncertainty on the ratio of $\dg/v_2$ between the two isobar systems.
 The results of the analysis were published in Ref.~\cite{STAR:2021mii}.

 The \Ru\ to \Zr\ ratio of the $\dg/v_2$ variable was observed to be smaller than unity (see~Fig.~\ref{fig:isobar}), contrary to the expectation of a larger CME signal in \Ru\ and the same background contributions.
 The smaller-than-unity ratio results from a few percent difference in the multiplicities, greater (and thus smaller background contribution, see Eq.~(\ref{eq:cluster})] in Ru+Ru than Zr+Zr collisions.
 Such a difference in multiplicities was predicted by energy density functional theory calculations to root in the difference in nuclear structure between the $^{96}_{44}$Ru and $^{96}_{40}$Zr nuclei~\cite{Xu:2017zcn,Li:2018oec,Li:2019kkh,Xu:2021vpn}: the larger number of neutrons in $^{96}_{40}$Zr yields a thicker neutron skin, larger overall size, smaller energy density, and hence lower multiplicity in \Zr\ collisions.
+We note that uncertainties in determining nuclear structure from multiplicity or other measurements (mostly in low-energy nuclear reactions) are significant because of large model dependencies.
+However, the CME background is directly affected by the multiplicity, which is well measured.
+Inaccuracies in nuclear structure parameters, therefore, do not have a direct bearing on the accuracy of the relative background contributions between the two isobar systems.

 As the number of clusters contributing to the background is not necessarily proportional to the final-state particle multiplicity with a percent accuracy, the uncertainty on the baseline is on the same order of the difference between inverse multiplicity scaling (the lower dashed purple line in Fig.~\ref{fig:isobar}) and the relative abundances of clusters, $r\equiv(N_\sos-N_\sss)/N_\sss$ (the upper dashed purple line in Fig.~\ref{fig:isobar}).
 As can be seen, the $\dg/v_2$ isobar ratios are mostly in-between these two baseline estimates.
 Clearly, at this level of accuracy, one cannot conclude on the existence of the CME or the lack thereof, and a more accurate estimate of the background accounting for the nonflow effects must be performed~\cite{Feng:2021pgf,Feng:2024eos}.